Kankalitala: The Kankalitala Temple as a Shakta pitha

-The mythology of Daksha yaga and Sati's self immolation is the story of origin behind Shakti Peethas.
-Shakti Peethas are holy abode of Devi formed due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it and wandered through.
-There are 51 Shakti Peeth linking to the 51 alphabets in Sanskrit.
+The mythology of Daksha yaga and Sati's self immolation is the story of origin behind Shakta pithas.
+Shakta pithas are holy abode of Devi formed due to the falling of body parts of the corpse of Sati Devi, when Shiva carried it and wandered through.
+There are 51 Shakta pithas linking to the 51 alphabets in Sanskrit.
 Each temple has shrines for Shakti and Kalabhairava.
 The Shakti of the temple is addressed as "Devgarbha" and the Bhairava as "Ruru".
 It is believed that Sati Devi's bones have fallen here.